 - Is your jobs/career section easy to find on your company's website?

 - Is your job application mobile optimized?
 (Can someone easily apply for a job on their smartphone?)

 - Is the job search function easy to use?

 - Does your job search function have filters?

-Answer those questions; and then get to improving your job candidate's online experience with your company's job application.
+Answer those questions, and then get to improving your job candidate's online experience with your company's job application.

 4. Establish Quantifiable Goals.

-What gets measured, gets done.
+What gets measured; gets done.
 Don't forget about setting goals for your recruitment marketing program!

 Promoting a job effectively takes time and money.
 Your goal may be as simple as "Garner 10 applications for my job opening."
-Or, you may think larger scale and set a goal such as "Increase total number of candidates via mobile by 15 percent within the next six months."
+Or, you may think at a larger scale and set a goal such as "Increase the total number of candidates via mobile by 15 percent within the next six months."

 Either way, you must set formal, objective goals recruiters and recruitment marketing team members can understand and strive for.